d4rekanguok/gatsby-remote-images-debug/gatsby-site/content/blog/hello-world/index.md

 ### Remote image

-This should not download the image again
+This changes should not download the images again.

 ![cat](https://gatsby-remote-images-debug.herokuapp.com/cat.jpg)